 As is always the case with taking the road less traveled, I strongly suggest renting a car in order to get around.
 Public transport is slow or non-existent in all of the below.
 Having your own ride will make getting around much easier and, for everything else, you always got your thumb.

 Backpacking Eastern Desert

-East of Amman and well off the usual backpacking route is the Eastern Desert of Jordan.
+East of Amman, and well off the usual backpacking route, is the Eastern Desert of Jordan.
 The desert here doesn’t really stand out – compared to the Wadi Rum at least – and there isn’t much to do.

 What this region offers though is a collection of remote desert castles.
-These buildings are among the top historical places in Jordan and do not suffer from larger crowds.
+These buildings are among the top historical places to see in Jordan and do not suffer from larger crowds.
 Chances are you’ll either be sharing the sites with only a handful of people or you’ll have them all to yourself.

 The main castles in the Eastern Desert are Qasr al-Hallabat, Qasr Amra, Qasr al-Azraq and Qasr al-Kharaneh.
 If you make it as far east as Qasr al-Azraq, it may be worth staying in the small town of Azraq.
 There is almost nothing to do in this settlement beside visiting the nearby wetlands.
 It does offer a nice base to see the ruins though.

 I must warn some people that there is very little grandeur to these outposts.
 Bleak is the landscape and humble are the structures.
 They are important though.
 Lawrence of Arabia used Qasr Azraq as his own base to conduct several campaigns.
 These castles have stood the test of time and if you visit them, you may understand a little more about Arabia.